 Mithu Sanyal is probably best known for her excellent nonfiction books Vulva (2009) and Rape: From Lucretia to #MeToo (2016).
-Identitti is her first novel.
+Identitti is her first novel (translated by Alta L. Price).
 I was very much looking forward to this book, and I was not at all disappointed: it examines an identity scandal from all sides with nuance and – despite all seriousness – humour.

 As a child, Nivedita from Essen is called Coconut by other children from the Indian diaspora – brown on the outside, white on the inside – and already agonizes over the questions of who she is and where she belongs.
 It isn’t until she studies Intercultural Studies/Postcolonial Theory with the legendary Saraswati at the University of Düsseldorf that Nivedita finds a self-confident way of dealing with her identity, and articulating her thoughts on her blog, called Identitti.
 Her blog is about sex, gender, race, and the goddess Kali, with whom Nivedita regularly has imaginary conversations.
 Her posts are so well received that she is allowed to give a radio interview in which she speaks glowing praise of her professor.
 But at that very moment, it comes out that Saraswati, who claims to be Indian and a person of colour, is actually named Sarah Vera and is white.
 Immediately, a shitstorm breaks out on social media.
 The fronts harden.
 Nivedita is accused of continuing to stand by Saraswati, and consequently faces anger and criticism.
 Actually, what she wants is to get to the bottom of Saraswati’s story of reverse passing.